oduameh/node-course/docs/Instructions/firewall-logging.md

 :::tip

-In production, it is a best practice to change the port your SSH server uses to something higher and not often used (default is port 22), as there are many scanners out there looking specifically for port 22, and many scanners start scanning at a lower number.
+In production, it is a best practice to change the port your SSH server uses to something higher and less frequently used (the default is port 22), as there are many scanners out there specifically targeting port 22, and many scanners start scanning at lower numbers.
 We are not going to do this today for a couple of reasons: time, these are not publicly accessible, and these servers are not critical infrastructure.

 :::